Hey! I’m Talia Koren, founder of Workweek Lunch. Here are the basics:

 Before I found meal prep:

-When I graduated from school (Ithaca College ’14) I honestly had no idea how expensive feeding myself would be in NYC.
+When I graduated from school (Ithaca College ’14) I had no idea how expensive feeding myself would be in NYC.
 And I didn’t realize how much what I ate affected my energy levels throughout the day until I had to park myself behind a desk for 10 hours as an assistant in the entertainment industry.
-Eating takeout from Chipotle, Hale And Hearty, Panera Bread and Le Pain Quotidien every day was not a good long-term strategy for staying out of credit card debt and feeling healthy.
+Eating takeout every day wasn’t a good long-term strategy for staying out of credit card debt and feeling healthy.
 I knew meal prep was the answer… but I sucked at cooking.

 I grew up in a “cooking house” (my mom cooked a lot) so I had some very general, basic knowledge of cooking.
 But like every novice home cook, I made every single mistake possible.
 Burning rice.
 Dry chicken.
 Soggy salads.
 Using the wrong knives.
 Using the wrong oils.
-I was almost embarrassed to eat my home cooked food in public and threw out about 75% of the meals I brought to work.
+I was almost embarrassed to eat my home-cooked food in public and threw out about 75% of the meals I brought to work.
+But I kept going.

 Why I started Workweek Lunch: